jonesjacklewis/goWC/ReadMe.md

 - Count the number of words in a file using the `-w` flag.
 - Count the number of characters in a file using the `-m` flag.
 - When no flags are provided, the program defaults to behaving like -l, -w, and -c.
+- Can read from the standard input if no file is provided.
 - Handles errors gracefully for missing files and invalid arguments.
 - Includes comprehensive unit tests.